Schedule: Gantt Chart View

 The Schedule can be edited in a few different places within the Gantt chart depending on your preference and what information you'd like to adjust.

-How items can be edited will also depend on whether or not you're using dependencies and/or parent-child relationships.
-We dive into working with dependencies in BuildBook in this article.
+How items can be edited will depend on whether or not you're using dependencies and which Schedule Mode you're using.
+We dive into working with dependencies and how each Schedule Mode works in this article.

 Drag and Drop